DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 </p>

 If you play the game now you will notice the first circle bounces much higher.\
-Go ahead and play with that value until you find something you like.
+Go ahead and play with the "Bounciness" value until you find something you like.

 The other property on the the Physics Material 2D is Friction.\
 The idea behind Friction is the same as the real world but the execution in Unity is a bit different.\